saifaustcse/SDLC-Methodologies/README.md

     Use cases for the Waterfall model:

         * Customer isn’t sure about the requirements
-        * Customer is not sure of their requirements which is usually the case.
-        * Requirements are complex and need evaluation to get clarity.
-        * projects with unclear or complex requirements
-        * Requirements are a bit complicated and require continuous clarification.
+        * Requirements are unclear or complicated and require continuous clarification.
+        * Significant changes are expected in the product during the development cycle.
+        * Frequent releases of modules are required.
+        * Customer evaluation and feedback
+        * The new product that should be released in a few stages to have enough of clients feedback
+        * New product line which should be released in phases to get enough customer feedback.

         * medium to high risk projects;
         * For medium to high-risk projects.
         * Where the software needs continuous risk evaluation.